crystal-lang/shards/README.md

 ## Install

+Shards is now distributed with Crystal itself (at least in the Homebrew and Debian/Ubuntu packages).
+You can invoke it with `crystal deps`.

-You can download a statically compiled 64bit executable of Shards for Linux or OS X from the [releases](https://github.com/ysbaddaden/shards/releases) page.
+You may download a statically compiled 64bit executable of Shards for Linux or OS X from the [releases](https://github.com/ysbaddaden/shards/releases) page and install it somewhere into your PATH, this version will take precedence over the bundled version.

 Alternatively you may download a source tarball from the same page (or clone the repository) then run `make` —or `make release` for an optimized build— and copy